bahossdev/Tech-Blog/README.md

 ## License

-Please refer to the licsense in the repository for detailed information on the license governing this project.
+Please refer to the license in the repository for detailed information on the license governing this project.

 ## Deployment:
 - [Deployed app on Heroku](https://radiant-mountain-13758-93f137cc5226.herokuapp.com)